atomisthq/docs/docs/user/index.md

 Slack's default configuration allows all team members to add new Slack applications.
 However, your team's admins may decide to restrict the set of applications that can can be added in your team.
-The [Permissions management page][manage-permissions] has an "Approved Apps" setting to control this.
+The [permissions management page][manage-permissions] has an "Approved Apps" setting to control this.

 [manage-permissions]: https://slack.com/apps/manage/permissions

 ![Slack Approved Apps](img/ApprovedApps.png)

-If your team requires approval for new apps, and you are not a Slack admin, then Slack will you whether you'd like to request that the Atomist application be approved (Slack is really helpful here!).
+If your team requires approval for new apps and you're not a Slack admin, Slack helps you request approval from a Slack admin to install the Atomist application.

 Currently the authorization process asks you to authorize two things: